 LTA also recognises the need to ensure that there is adequate taxi supply on the road when demand is at its peak and also the need for general taxi availability throughout the day.
 The TA standards are set in a way to ensure that taxis are better utilised and made more available on the roads to serve commuters.

-The performance of the taxi companies for the TA standards will be measured on a monthly basis, starting from 1 January 2013.
+The performance of the taxi companies for the TA standards is measured on a monthly basis, starting from 1 January 2013.

-Apart from the above, monthly surveys/audits are also conducted to collect feedback from commuters:
+Apart from the above, monthly surveys on taxi service are also conducted: